JP

 16:30〜18:00

-Optimal minimum wages (with G. Ahlfeldt, T. Seidel, and D. Roth)
+Optimal minimum wages in spatial economies (with G. Ahlfeldt, T. Seidel, and D. Roth)

 Jens Wrona(University of Duisburg-Essen)